amithkoujalgi/sys-stats/README.md

 - **Has Real-Time Monitoring:** Monitor CPU usage, memory usage, disk space, and more in real time.
 - **Has Cross-Platform support:** Compatible with various operating systems, including macOS, and Linux.

+### Where can I run this?

+While it can be run practically on any *nix systems, it's best suited for running on systems that run headless (server/non-windowed mode) or remotely which need monitoring over the web.
+For example:
+- you can set it up on docker containers which need to be monitored remotely.
+- if you have multiple on-prem servers in a private network that need monitoring at individual host level, you can host this tool on each server and access it over web interface.

+  The possibilities are endless.
+The tool will evolve over time to get better.

 ### Features

 - List running processes